-- Obtain grant funding to plant appropriate trees along the Albany Street business corridor. - Obtain grant funding to provide incentives to business owners to improve the facades of their properties. - Obtain grant funding to repair and replace damaged sidewalks and curbs. - Objective 4: Improve the mix of businesses in the Village to create a synergistic business environment where businesses are mutually complementary.
+- Obtain grant funding to provide incentives to business owners to improve the facades of their properties. - Obtain grant funding to repair and replace damaged sidewalks and curbs. - Objective 4: Improve the mix of businesses in the Village to create a synergistic business environment where businesses are mutually complementary.